Go to the Transactions page and in the Filter field, type Convertible loan.

 Read more about commonly used parameters HERE.

 The app works best in Google Chrome and Mozilla Firefox.
-If you don’t use one of these browsers and notice a weird behavior, please let us know.
+If you don’t use one of these browsers and notice weird behavior, please let us know.

 Can I manage pooled investments / trusts in my cap table?
 Can Ledgy differentiate between legal and economic owner?

 - Go to the Cap Table page, and you’ll see a new button Legal at the top left.
-Clicking it will switch to Economic view, showing Bob and Alice instead of Bobs Trust Inc. Notice the small via Bobs Trust Inc. badge next to his shares.
+Clicking it will switch to Economic view, showing Bob instead of Bobs Trust Inc. Notice the small via Bobs Trust Inc. badge next to his shares.

 You can also mix direct and indirect investments.
 For example Bobs Trust Inc. can hold some shares, as well as Bob through Bobs Trust Inc.